tomhanoldt/tomhanoldt.github.io.src/README.md

- deploy                 deploy the dist folder to github.io help                   print help lint                   run code linter serve                  serve this repo in production mode setup                  setup dependencies for this application
+ deploy                 deploy the dist folder to github.io help                   print help lint                   run code linter serve                  serve this repo in development mode setup                  setup dependencies for this application
 ```